Loerke2.jpg

 Bio.

-Cat was recently staffed in the writers room for a series in development at The Film TV.
-She is a WGAE Writers Room Fellow mentored by Matt Williams (HOME IMPROVEMENT) and Script Pipeline Finalist (Top 10/5500) with her medical dramedy pilot script IN VITRO VERITAS, and a Stowe Story Labs Film Fatales Fellowship Finalist with her YA fantasy pilot SEEING RED.
-She is also the writer-director of the short film SAND MAMA, a NYFA Women’s Fund grant winner mentored by Alison Maclean (JESUS’ SON).
-SAND MAMA is an official selection of Academy Award-qualifying Cinequest, Indy Shorts, and Short Shorts Asia as well as Evolution Mallorca, Montclair, Woods Hole, Salute Your Shorts, and Coney Island Film Festivals, among others.
+As a story consultant, Cat advises on projects at industry players such as Hulu, Tristar, Peacock, and Appian Way.
+She staffed in the writers rooms for series in development at The Film TV and Invention Studios (Nicky Weinstock) and is a WGAE Writers Room Fellow mentored by Matt Williams (HOME IMPROVEMENT) and Script Pipeline Finalist (Top 10/5K+) with her pilot script IN VITRO VERITAS.
+Cat wrote and directed the award-winning short film SAND MAMA, a NYFA grant winner mentored by Alison Maclean (JESUS’ SON).
+SAND MAMA is an official selection of Academy Award-qualifying festivals such as Cinequest, Indy Shorts, and Short Shorts Asia, as well as Evolution Mallorca, Montclair, and Salute Your Shorts, among others.
+She wrote two short plays commissioned and produced by NYC-based AMiOS theatre collective.

 Education: BA, Stanford University; MD, Yale University; MFA Screenwriting, Brooklyn College.